Hamlabs/YSFdomain/YSFdomain.md

 When the Access Point receives RF traffic from a user, the Client reports the user's callsign to the Network Controller on the appropriate REST endpoint.
 The user is thereby registered as available on this Access Point in the roaming database.

 When a specific user needs to be contacted, DNS lookup of `USERCALLSIGN._user.example.com` gives the client an SRV record with the neccessary info to contact the user.

+The client can also use DMR number to lookup a callsign, in case the user requested it via DTMF.
+DNS lookup of `DMRID._dmrid.example.com` gives the client an SRV record with the neccessary info to contact the user.

 ### Reflector